golobby/container/README.md

 })
 ```

-Notice: You can only resolve the dependencies in a binding resolver function that has already bound.
+Notice: You can only resolve the dependencies in a binding resolver function that exists in the container.

 ### Standalone instance

-Container works without any initialization keeping your bindings in the default instance.
+In default, the Container keeps your bindings in the global instance.
 Sometimes you may want to create a standalone instance for a part of your application.
-If so, create a standalone instance:
+If so, create a standalone instance like this example:

 ```go
 c := container.New() // returns a container.Container